JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 it with the config `deno.json` file to set the correct compiler options, otherwise there are type conflicts with `deno.window` :D

+## Loading assets

+Currently, the only way to support loading assets is to serve `index.html` via a local server.
+Look at `./main.ts`.
+It will navigate to `localhost:5500/dist`.
+So serve them there.
+And run the app.
+It should work fine.

+This is (i hope) a temporary solution.
+I want to be able to stream the assets directly into webview as `data:` strings.
+See issue #8

 ## Three.js version

 I'm importing Three.js form npm into the project.
 But I'll manually place it